-We all look forward to our summer holidays.
+We all look forward to our holidays.
 We work hard through the year to have the best break we can, and we’ll also probably do a good amount of research when booking hotels, flights and car hire so that we can get even more for our money.

 But do you realise how much you’re losing out by not putting a little more effort into buying your currency?
 We’re losing £5bn a year as a nation by making simple travel money mistakes.